 Do not allow entry into your building or complex to people you do not know.
 Refer strangers to the hall staff.

-Mark all clothing in a place other than the label with a laundry pencil or needle and thread.
 When using laundry facilities in your building, if at all possible, do not leave your clothing unattended.

 Do not loan your keys to anyone or have keys duplicated.